So after demo trading on at least three broker platforms, you’ve narrowed down your choice to a single forex broker?

 Trading live is a different beast altogether.
 It’s like the difference between sparring against your kid brother (or sister) and fighting Manny Pacquiao.

-No matter how successful you were in demo trading, nothing can replace the feeling of having real money on the line.
+But no matter how successful you were in demo trading, nothing can replace the feeling of having real money on the line.